 - File servers and file systems

 Following these steps and prioritizing these data categories ensures your clients will sustain minimal damage if files are lost or corrupted.

-Let us not forget about the 3-2-1 concept after the priority has been established.
 It’s best to have three copies of your data: 1 primary copy and 2 backups.
 Make sure to store backups on different storage media and have one of those copies offsite (in the cloud).
-That last one is very important and worth repeating.
-Make sure one copy stays offsite no matter what.

-Having the backups stored in an off-site or remote location ensures that in the unforeseen event of a man-made, natural, or geographical disaster, the impact will not affect all backup copies.
+Having the backups stored in an off-site or remote location ensures that in the unforeseen event of a man-made, natural, or geographical disaster, backup copies will remain unaffected.
 When practical, this backup should be stored offline or secured with immutable storage options enabled.
-Remember, your client’s business may depend on this last copy.

 Choosing a backup vendor that offers a hosted service for immutable storage can also be helpful.
 Backups sent to their immutable storage solution cannot be changed or deleted until a specified time.
 This solution also allows the organization to have a copy of their backup data stored off-site.